Gyyyn/OpenWebTTS/README.md

 ### 1. Prerequisites

 - Python 3.11 (Recommended). **Note:** Other Python versions might not be fully compatiible due to dependencies.
-If you wish to use 3.12 or above, make sure to adjust the `requirements.txt` file accordingly, and note that not all functions will work.
+Later version might work, but use at your own risk.
 - `pip` and `venv` for managing dependencies.
 - `espeak-ng` for Kokoro.